terraria-catalyst/template-mod/.github/README.md

 As mentioned in [Building](#building), symbolic links are used.
 These are used to mimic the expected tModLoader mod directory setup.
 Your cloned repository is included in `ModSources/` but isn't actually a mod.
 Normally, any mods within `src/` would go unrecognized.
 To fix this, symbolic links are generated that lie within `ModSources/` and point to the projects in `src/`.
 The allows for tML to detect your mods, reference assets like icons for publishing, and properly update and hot reload localization files.

 Generating symbolic links may require administrator/root permissions.

+## Generating Projects

+You can generate projects with the `gen-mod.js` and `gen-library.js` scripts, which will create a new mod or library project respectively.

+When generating a mod, you should pass in both the namespace and internal mod name (assembly name) as arguments.
+When generating a library, you should just pass in the namespace (assembly name).

+To generate the solution file, run `gen-sln.js` with the name as input. **Generating mods and libraries will not automatically add them to the solution.**